Priceless (2016 film): Production

 The film was announced in 2015.
 It was inspired by director Ben Smallbone's work on a documentary that followed a former pimp who rescued people from human trafficking, and by the band For King & Country's emphasis on respecting women.
 Joel Smallbone said, "Part of the DNA of For King & Country is this idea of respect and honor in relationships and women being priceless.
 What we've found in our beliefs as men is that people are made equal.
 The film continues the idea that no one is a commodity and everyone deserves to be loved and loved well."

 It was filmed in Albuquerque, New Mexico, beginning in August 2015.
 Joel Smallbone, who is originally from Australia, worked with dialect coach Steve Corona to "play a bloke from Houston".

 Roadside Attractions acquired the distribution rights to the film in August 2016.
-Roadside Attractions co-president Howard Cohen said, "'Priceless’ is a film that will push those emotional buttons which can engage and transform."
+Roadside Attractions co-president Howard Cohen said, "'Priceless' is a film that will push those emotional buttons which can engage and transform."

 The film was made with four members of the Smallbone family: brothers Joel, Luke, and Ben Smallbone, and their father, David Smallbone.

 Release

 The film debuted in a limited release in 303 theaters on October 14, 2016.

-It is rated PG-13 by the MPAA for "mature thematic material involving human trafficking, and some violence."